-The PYP has constructed a set of eight concepts whichanswer the question What do we want the students to learn?
+The PYP has constructed a set of seven concepts whichanswer the question What do we want the students to learn?
 Questions ineach unit of inquiry can fit into one of these concepts:

 The Programme Of Inquiry